GuildCrafts/web-development-js/library/opinions-on-css.md

 ## Description

-A starting point for a CSS style guide, and to provide some suggestions for structuring CSS.
+An (opinionated) starting point for a CSS style guide, and to provide some suggestions for structuring CSS.

+Note that there are _lots_ of style guides out there, and there is no One Right Way.
+This is just one good example.